Saturday, August 28, 2010

 The tent city directly opposite the National Palace is now woven between damaged buildings and national monuments.
 Roofs are no longer just plastic sheeting, but iron or tin to protect from torrential downpours experienced every year in the wet season.
 What was initially a temporary solution for many has become long term as the weight of relocating these communities is too heavy for the nation’s leaders to handle.

-The spiritual climate in Haiti after the earthquake is changing, the Georges said.
+The spiritual climate in Haiti after the earthquake is changing.
 One month after the January earthquake, Haitian President Preval decreed that for three days from February 12 – 14 the nation would fast and pray to the “good God.”
 The annual Kanival (Mardi Gras) was cancelled.
 Instead, throngs of people marched around the national palace worshiping and praying to God over the three days.

 American Rodney Gephardt and his wife and three children live and work in Haiti.
-Gephardt was based out of Port au Prince with YWAM for the first seven weeks after the devastating earthquake.
-Gephardt facilitated mostly medical teams, including those from Mercy Works of Tyler, Texas and treated more than 20,000 earthquake victims, he estimated.
+Gephardt was based out of Port au Prince for the first seven weeks after the devastating earthquake.
+Gephardt facilitated mostly medical teams, treating more than 20,000 earthquake victims.

 When asked about the present spiritual state of Haiti , Gephardt said,